Triangle

 Before being interviewed, applicants are required to make a signed declaration of any criminal convictions or other issues which may affect your suitability to be a social worker.
 Students complete a Disclosure and Barring Service check once registered on the course.
 This is paid for by the university.
 Although a criminal record or other issue is not necessarily a bar to acceptance, failure to disclose relevant information may subsequently result in the offer of a place or registration, being withdrawn.

-If you have spent longer than 12 months abroad over the age of 18, you will also need to provide a Criminals Records Check for any country you have lived in for more than 12 months.
+If you have spent longer than 12 months living outside the UK over the age of 18, you will also need to provide a Criminals Records Check for any country you have lived in for more than 12 months.
 More details on this will be sent to you once you firmly accept an offer with us.
 If you firm accept a place with us, you will be contacted by the university's Occupational Health Provider to complete a health needs assessment.
 You must complete this assessment: you may not be able to start the course until the assessment is completed.

 From your application and interview, we look for: